 Dr. Hollmig explains that retinol is a type of retinoid, a class of medicines that are essentially forms, or “derivatives,” of vitamin A. There are numerous types of retinoids that can be helpful for the skin.
 Retinoids are all related to each other, but they have different strengths and different purposes.

-He continues, noting that isotretinoin (Accutane), for example, can be incredibly helpful in pill form for severe acne, and there are other types of these “systemic” retinoids (oral meds) that are helpful for skin diseases like psoriasis and other inflammatory skin disorders, along with prevention of skin cancers.
+He continues, noting that isotretinoin (Accutane), for example, can be incredibly helpful in pill form for severe acne.
+There are also other types of these “systemic” retinoids (oral meds) that are helpful for skin diseases like psoriasis and other inflammatory skin disorders, along with the prevention of skin cancers.

-“Other retinoids are used topically but require a prescription,” notes the M.D., “like tretinoin (Retin-A), which is often used for acne and is helpful for mitigating skin aging as well.
-Adapalene (Differin) recently transitioned from a prescription topical med for acne and skin aging to over the counter.”
+“Other retinoids are used topically but require a prescription,” notes Dr. Hollmig, “like tretinoin (Retin-A), which is often used for acne and is helpful for mitigating skin aging as well.
+Adapalene (Differin) recently transitioned from a prescription topical med for acne and skin aging to over-the-counter.”